-- 114 EFRAG agrees with how the ED characterises the specific disclosure objectives about assets and liabilities measured at fair value, that is: - (a) the amounts of assets and liabilities within each level of the fair value hierarchy; - (b) the measurement uncertainties; - (c) reasonably possible alternative fair value measurements; and - (d) reasons for changes in fair value measurements. - 115 EFRAG agrees in particular that faithful representation of fair value measurement requires the inclusion of an explanation of the uncertainties inherent to that measurement and the possible range of values. - 116 EFRAG firstly observes that the current IFRS 13 contains a combination of highlevel disclosure objectives and a list of minimum disclosures that are labelled as 'always required' (subject only to materiality considerations).
-It also does not provide guidance for preparers when exercising judgement beyond the minimum requirements such as for specific additional (or alternative) disclosures that would be relevant in their specific circumstances.
+- 117 EFRAG agrees with how the ED characterises the following specific disclosure objectives about assets and liabilities measured at fair value: - (a) the amounts of assets and liabilities within each level of the fair value hierarchy; - (b) the measurement uncertainties; and - (c) reasons for changes in fair value measurements.

-- 117 EFRAG is cognisant that some entities experienced challenges in understanding the IFRS 13 disclosure objectives and some considered the information fair value measurement to be excessive.
+- 118 The IASB is also proposing in the ED to require specific disclosures about reasonably possible alternative fair value measurement for recurring fair value measurement.
+EFRAG considers that disclosing the range of alternative fair value measurements using inputs that were reasonably possible at the end of the reporting period (paragraph 113 b of the ED) would raise issues of understandability.
+Despite the criticism against the sensitivity disclosures of significant unobservable inputs in level 3, EFRAG considers sensitivity disclosures as more pertinent than alternative fair values and suggests continuing to require such disclosures. - 119 EFRAG notes that users may find information about alternative fair value measurements useful but that this proposal (which would go beyond the level 3 instruments) would vastly extend the population for which similar information is currently provided.
+Currently, level 3 items are the smallest group in the fair value hierarchy while level 2 items are the vast majority in several industries, mainly financial institutions.
+Requiring such disclosures for this population would therefore increase the burden on preparers significantly.
+Therefore, considering the low perceived usefulness this information scored in its 2017 survey (see paragraph 128), EFRAG is not convinced about the trade-off between costs and benefits for this proposed requirement in several industries. - 120 EFRAG agrees in particular that faithful representation of fair value measurement requires the inclusion of an explanation of the uncertainties inherent to that measurement. - 121 EFRAG firstly observes that the current IFRS 13 contains a combination of high-level disclosure objectives and a list of minimum disclosures that are labelled as 'always required' (subject only to materiality considerations).
+It also does not provide guidance for preparers when exercising judgement beyond the minimum requirements such as for specific additional (or alternative) disclosures that would be relevant in their specific circumstances. - 122 EFRAG is cognisant that some entities experienced challenges in understanding the IFRS 13 disclosure objectives and some considered the information fair value measurement to be excessive.
 Specific disclosure objectives could help entities to understand the specific needs of primary users of financial statements.
-Thus, these objectives may reduce the complexity of the Standard. - 118 EFRAG also received feedback that, where entities have to disclose the fair values of their financial instruments, the existing detailed requirements about Level 3 measurements are excessive (in particular for corporate entities that are not financial institutions).
-As entities often provide that information even when not material to their specific circumstances. - 119 EFRAG notes (both from its consultation on the PIR of IFRS 13 and from discussion with its advisory groups) that some respondents consider the detailed fair value disclosures currently provided by some non-financial entities (in particular for level 3 valuations) not always material and potentially obscuring other material information.
+Thus, these objectives may reduce the complexity of the Standard. - 123 EFRAG also received feedback that, where entities have to disclose the fair values of their financial instruments, the existing detailed requirements about Level 3 measurements are excessive (in particular for corporate entities that are not financial institutions).
+As entities often provide that information even when not material to their specific circumstances. - 124 EFRAG notes (both from its consultation on the PIR of IFRS 13 and from discussion with its advisory groups) that some respondents consider the detailed fair value disclosures currently provided by some non-financial entities (in particular for level 3 valuations) not always material and potentially obscuring other material information.
 These respondents understood the need for financial institutions to disclose such detailed fair value measurement disclosures but recommended that the IASB targets simplified fair value disclosures for non- financial entities.
 EFRAG considers that the application of the proposed requirements would reduce or eliminate that non-useful information.